AndrewAPrice/Perception/Services/Kernel/system calls.md

 Restrictions:
 🔒 Only drivers may call this.
-🛡️ Only the window manager may call this.
+🛡️ Only processes with focus management permission may call this.
 ⚙️ Only processes with process creation permissions may call this.
 📦 Only the initial loader process may call this.
 👶 Only the parent/creator process may call this while the child is in the creating state.